oeed/cclite/README.md

 Add in more error checking

-Add in virtual redstone system
+Make a functional virtual redstone system

-Make Error Levels report C functions properly

 Make peripheralAttach only add valid sides

 Have virtual Disk Drives work with Treasure disks

-Make virtual Disk Drives use mounting system

 **Add in missing globals:**